-- Uncheck the box Protect this file in the attachment details
+- Uncheck the box “protect this file” in the attachment details

-Fix Images not Showing in Media Library
+Fix Images Not Showing in the WordPress Media Library

-You might suffer a nightmare when there are no images available in the WordPress Media Library.
+You might suffer from a nightmare when there are no images available in the WordPress Media Library.
 The problem prevents images from displaying on both the backend and front end.

-#1 Disable Image Hotlinking
+Step 1: Disable Image Hotlinking

 To disable image hotlinking, you need to: